zrierc/syntheticode/README.md

 - `SyntheticodeStack.DownloadKeypaircommand` = The command needed to Download the private key that was created.
 - `SyntheticodeStack.IPAddress` = Public IP Address of instance.
 - `SyntheticodeStack.SSHCommand` = The command used to connect to the instance.
+- `SyntheticodeStack.DBClusterEndpoint` = RDS endpoint and port.
+- `SyntheticodeStack.DBSecretName` = Secret Name that store user auth for RDS.
+- `SyntheticodeStack.DBGetAuth` = The command used to retrieve user auth.

 </br>